 Which Stemmle?
 Let’s learn about both of them.

 Karen Stemmle is a former National Team member who competed in the 1984 Winter Olympics.
-Inspired by Olympic High Jumper, Greg Joy, and his Silver Medal win at the 1976 Summer Olympics in Montreal, she fostered the ‘Olympic dream’.
-In 1982, Karen, new to the Downhill racing scene, finished 4th at the Canadian Championships in Lake Louise where she was also awarded Junior Canadian Champion.
+Inspired by Olympic High Jumper Greg Joy and his Silver Medal win at the 1976 Summer Olympics in Montreal, she fostered the ‘Olympic dream’.
+In 1982, Karen, new to the Downhill racing scene, finished 4th at the Canadian Championships in Lake Louise, where she was also named Junior Canadian Champion.

-In 1984, a 4th place World Cup Downhill finish in Verbier, Switzerland qualified Karen for the Canadian Olympic team and she went on to march in the Opening Ceremonies at the 1984 Winter Olympics in Sarajevo.
-Karen was awarded 1 of 4 Canadian spots to compete and finished 21st in the race.
+In 1984, Karen’s fourth-place World Cup Downhill finish in Verbier, Switzerland, qualified her for the Canadian Olympic team.
+She went on to march in the Opening Ceremonies at the 1984 Winter Olympics in Sarajevo.
+Karen was awarded one of four Canadian spots to compete and finished 21st in the race.

 Brian Stemmle also skied for Canada and competed primarily in the downhill and Super-G disciplines.
 He was a member of the Canadian Alpine Ski Team for 14 years and was inducted into the Canadian Ski Hall of Fame in 2002.
 He appeared at four Winter Olympic Games from 1988 through 1998.

 A six-time medalist at the Canadian Championships, Stemmle currently works as a television colour commentator for Rogers Sportsnet.
-He worked for CBC during the Olympics in 2006 and was the lead commentator for Alpine Skiing at the 2010 Winter Olympics in Vancouver/Whistler.
+He worked for CBC during the 2006 Olympics and was the lead commentator for Alpine Skiing at the 2010 Winter Olympics in Vancouver/Whistler.

-Kelly VanderBeek is originally from Kitchener, Ontario and skied for Canada .
-She currently resides in Canmore, Alberta with husband (five-time Olympic kayaker) David Ford.
+Kelly VanderBeek is originally from Kitchener, Ontario, and skied for Canada.
+She currently resides in Canmore, Alberta, with her husband (five-time Olympic kayaker) David Ford.

 In 2002, VanderBeek won both the Super-G and downhill events on the Nor-Am Cup held in Aspen, Colorado.
 In 2004, she continued to make her mark on the Nor-Am Cup by winning two Super-G races at Big Mountain, Montana.
-She placed a remarkable 3rd in the Super-G at both the 2002 and 2003 FIS Junior World Ski Championships in Tarvisio, Italy and Puy St.Vincent, France, respectively.
-Kelly competed in numerous Europa Cup events as well.
+She placed a remarkable 3rd in the Super-G at both the 2002 and 2003 FIS Junior World Ski Championships in Tarvisio, Italy, and Puy St.Vincent, France, respectively.
+Kelly also competed in numerous Europa Cup events.

 On December 3, 2002, VanderBeek made her FIS World Cup debut at Lake Louise, Alberta.
-VanderBeek then won the Canadian Junior Athlete of the Year that same year.
-On December 3, 2006, VanderBeek became the first Canadian woman to reach the podium on home soil, posting a 3rd-place finish at the World Cup downhill in Lake Louise.
+That same year, she won the Canadian Junior Athlete of the Year award.
+On December 3, 2006, VanderBeek became the first Canadian woman to reach the podium on home soil, posting a third-place finish at the World Cup downhill in Lake Louise.

-On January 12, 2013, VanderBeek announced her retirement from competitive sport during a press conference held at her home club of Chicopee Ski Club.
+On January 12, 2013, VanderBeek announced her retirement from competitive sport during a press conference at Chicopee Ski Club, her home club.

 Zoricic was born in Sarajevo, Socialist Republic of Bosnia and Herzegovina.
-He grew up in Toronto after emigrating to Canada with his family at the age of five.
+He grew up in Toronto after emigrating to Canada with his family at five.
 As is common among ski-cross athletes, Zoricic was an alpine ski racer before taking up ski-cross.
 In December 1998, he was No. 1 ranked in the world in slalom for his age group.
-Zoricic started his first FIS race in Park City and scored his first top 10 finish at the Nor-Am Cup in Colorado.
-During the 2003–04 and 2004–05 seasons, he competed in four World Cup slaloms.
-For several years, he tried in vain to compete with the world’s best slalom skiers but injuries did not let him to move up the ranking.
-In 2008 he decided to switch to freestyle skiing instead.
+Zoricic started his first FIS race in Park City and scored his first top-10 finish at the Nor-Am Cup in Colorado.
+He competed in four World Cup slaloms during the 2003–04 and 2004–05 seasons.
+For several years, he tried in vain to compete with the world’s best slalom skiers, but injuries did not let him move up the ranking.
+In 2008, he decided to switch to freestyle skiing.

 Zoricic made his ski-cross debut at the Freestyle World Cup on 19 January 2009 in Lake Placid, finishing in 61st.
 He earned his first World Cup points on 24 February of that year when he finished 15th at Branäs, Sweden.
 During the 2009–10 season, he failed to qualify for the 2010 Winter Olympics in Vancouver.